readthedocs/website/content/posts/addons-by-default.md

 The introduction of Read the Docs Addons [last year](https://blog.readthedocs.com/addons-flyout-menu-beta/), has proved that all these features can be added on top of the documentation without having to manipulate project's configuration at build time, removing these differences between building locally and on Read the Docs;
-making users to always get the result they were expecting.
+making users always get the result they were expecting.

-We've been enabling Read the Docs Addons by default to all projects using `build.commands` since then --which was a workaround for those users wanting to skip this "behind the scenes" config manipulation, and it also showed great success.
+We've been enabling Read the Docs Addons by default on all projects using `build.commands` since then -- which was a workaround for those users wanting to skip this "behind the scenes" config manipulation, and it has shown worked great.

 Another step towards this direction was the removal of [YAML manipulation](https://about.readthedocs.com/blog/2024/03/mkdocs-yaml-manipulation/) for all MkDocs projects, on Aril 2024.
 Since then, all projects building with MkDocs are already using Read the Docs Addons and they haven't reported any big issues.